lars-t-hansen/gotags/README.md

 type parameters, nor interface or struct members, and it can mistake local type declarations for global ones.

-For full functionality, gotags requires each Go input file to be syntactically well-formed in the sense of "go/parser".
+For full Go functionality, gotags requires each Go input file to be syntactically well-formed in the sense of "go/parser".
 If a .go file cannot be parsed, gotags prints a warning and falls back to its own etags-style parsing.

+Tags are generated for Python function and class definitions.
+This uses etags-style parsing but with better patterns than etags.

 Input file names are emitted verbatim in the output, gotags has no resolution of relative file names wrt the location of the output file as in etags, nor has it